forcedotcom/analyticsdx-vscode/contributing/developing.md

 You would only do this once after you cloned the repository.

-1. We develop on the `develop` branch and release from the `master` branch.
-At this point, unless you are working on releasing, you should do a `git checkout develop` and `git pull` to get the latest code, and create your working branch (`git checkout -b your-name`)
+1. We develop on the `develop` branch.
+At this point, you should do a `git checkout develop` and `git pull` to get the latest code, and create your working branch (`git checkout -b your-name/branch-name`)
 1.  `npm install` to bring in all the top-level dependencies.
 Because of the `postinstall` script, this also runs `npm run bootstrap` for you automatically the first time.